niksilver/board-game-framework/README.md

   [`board-game-framework.js`](https://github.com/niksilver/board-game-framework/tree/master/examples/simple-data-demo/lib).
 * Create a new instance of the board game framework.
 * Initialise the Elm app, including our client ID as a flag.
-* Set up the inbound and outboard Elm ports.
+* Set up the inbound and outbound Elm ports, on the JavaScript side.

 Then in our Elm code we need to define a ports module and its ports, like this: